 Noor | An ode to filigree

-When celestial strings of light are twirled and twisted to adorn a canvas of colours, Noor is born.
-This spring, AM:PM brings to you a celebration of everything divine, everything Noor.
+When celestial strings of light are twirled and twisted to adorn a canvas of colors, Noor is born.
+This spring, AMPM brings to you a celebration of everything divine, everything Noor.

 The incandescent luminescence is aptly depicted in the collection, which embodies fresh radiance unbound.

-Seeing it, one can feel the fulfilment of a promise, an eternal hope that the arrival of spring brings with it; the time of reaping a sweet harvest after waiting through a long cold winter.
-It represents a rebirth, quintessence of new life, like dancing glow in the first dewdrops of the dawn.
+Seeing it, one can feel the fulfillment of a promise, an eternal hope that the arrival of spring brings with it; the time of reaping a sweet harvest after waiting through a long cold winter.
+It represents rebirth, the quintessence of new life, like dancing glow in the first dewdrops of the dawn.

-The collection’s muse, light, metamorphoses itself into different art forms and colours used in the making of the collection.
+The collection’s muse, light, metamorphoses itself into different art forms and colors used in the making of the collection.

-The artistic study of shape and shadow, reflection and colour that creates a filigree-inspired print and embroidery.
-The shadows creating unimaginable silhouettes, muting the bright colours by just the right degree.
+The artistic study of shape and shadow, reflection and color that creates a filigree-inspired print and embroidery.
+The shadows creating unimaginable silhouettes, muting the bright colors by just the right degree.